IBM/charts/community/ibm-strongloop-dev/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Chart Details
-This chart bootstraps a [Strongloop](https://hub.docker.com/r/ibmcom/strongloop-ppc64le/) deployment on a [Kubernetes](http://kubernetes.io) cluster
+This chart bootstraps a [Strongloop](https://hub.docker.com/r/ibmcom/strongloop-ppc64le/) deployment on a [Kubernetes](http://kubernetes.io) cluster.

 ## Configuration